Roomify/docs/bat/drupal/events_types.rst

 .. image:: images/connect.png

 This may seem like an extra step but you should keep in mind that BAT makes no assumptions.
-You may have multiple fixed state event fields pointing to multiple event types.
+You may have multiple Fixed State event fields pointing to multiple event types.
 As a result, there is a bit of extra setup to define everything.

 Arbitrary state events
 -----------------------